Imran Khan talks to Vladimir Putin; praises the Russian president for his "strong statement" against Islamophobia - ExBulletin

 Khan in a tweet said he spoke to Putin “mainly to express my appreciation for his categorical statement that freedom of speech cannot be a pretext to abuse our prophet.”

-“He (Putin) is the first Western leader to show empathy and sensitivity to Muslim sentiment towards his beloved prophet,” said Khan, who often faces the wrath of hardline Islamists in the country over his offensive caricatures of the Prophet in some Western publications. .
+“He (Putin) is the first Western leader to show empathy and sensitivity to Muslim sentiment towards their beloved prophet,” said Khan, who often faces the wrath of hardline Islamists in the country over the offensive caricatures of the Prophet in some Western publications.

 Khan said they also discussed ways to advance trade and other mutually beneficial cooperation between Pakistan and Russia and invited each other to visit their respective countries.